debbiswal/Tech-BITE/JavaScript/Art-1/const_vs_enum.md

 The basic difference
 Ans : The difference is  :

-1)	enum helps us to group a set of constants  , which is related to some context.
+:one:	enum helps us to group a set of constants  , which is related to some context.
 For example for the status of a database transaction :

 With constants can be written as :